Skip to content

 Last updated:

-Habeas corpus is the oldest constitutional guarantee for personal liberty protection.
-It is regulated by Art.
-17.4 SC and Organic Law 6/1984 of May 24.
-Its purpose is to obtain immediate placement before the competent judicial authority of any person unlawfully detained, so the judge verifies detention circumstances and either regularizes it or ends it.
-It is a summary, urgent, free procedure with no formalities: the judge must resolve within 24 hours.
+Habeas corpus is the oldest constitutional guarantee for the protection of personal liberty.
+It is governed by Article 17.4 of the Spanish Constitution and by Organic Law 6/1984 of 24 May.
+Its purpose is to obtain the immediate placement before the competent judicial authority of any person unlawfully detained, so that the judge verifies the circumstances of the detention and either regularises it or brings it to an end.
+It is a summary, urgent, free procedure with no formalities: the judge must resolve within a maximum of 24 hours.

 Cases of Unlawful Detention

-Standing is extraordinarily broad (Art.
-3 LO 6/1984): the detainee; spouse or person united by analogous relationship; descendants, ascendants, siblings and, for foreigners, diplomatic or consular representatives; Prosecutor; Ombudsman; competent judge.
+Standing is extraordinarily broad (Article 3 of Organic Law 6/1984): the detainee; their spouse or a person in an analogous relationship; descendants, ascendants and siblings and, for foreigners, their diplomatic or consular representatives; the Public Prosecutor; the Ombudsman; and the competent judge.
+No lawyer or court representative is required, although immediate legal assistance speeds up and strengthens the procedure.

-If unlawfulness is appreciated, the judge may order: immediate release; continuation of detention under different authority; transfer to different facility; or establishment of omitted legal guarantees.
-Estimation may additionally generate criminal liability of authority responsible for unlawful detention (Arts.
+If the judge finds the detention unlawful, they may order: (a) the immediate release of the detainee; (b) the continuation of the detention under a different authority; (c) transfer to a different facility; or (d) the establishment of the legal guarantees that had been omitted.
+Upholding the habeas corpus may also give rise to the criminal liability of the authority or official responsible for the unlawful detention (Arts.
 167 and 530 CP).

 balance